technofocus-pte/aoaidepth/Lab guides/Use case 10-Creating a web app and your own copilot with custom data using Azure OpenAI Service/Usecase10.md

       ![](./media/image53.png)

-## Task 4: Create an Azure Cognitive Search service in the portal
+## Task 4: Create an AzureAI Search service in the portal

 1. On the **azureopenaistorageXX | Containers** page, click on **Home** to go back to Azure portal home page.